Derv-OFlynn/Fallout3rdYear/1_CloudComputing/CA1 Notes.md

 Current infrastructure and requirements: Consider from application, network, and security perspectives.

-‘Risk vs. Convenience’ profile: Based on this profile, choose ‘Cloud model’ for your organization.
+‘Risk vs. Convenience’ profile: Based on this profile, choose ‘Cloud model’ for your organisation.

 ![](https://i.imgur.com/qq4VTWs.png)